-We are thrilled to announce that Rhode Island will host a Digital Government Summit with the amazing e.Republic team in May 2024.
-Uniting public and private sector thought leadership on ways to leverage technology and data to digitally transform the way Rhode Island conducts business is a rare and exciting opportunity that I am hopeful you can join us for.
+We are excited to welcome the amazing e.Republic team back to Rhode Island in May 2025 for our second Digital Government Summit.
+This event offers the opportunity to unite public and private sector thought leadership on ways to leverage technology and data to digitally transform the way Rhode Island conducts business is a rare and exciting opportunity that I am hopeful you can join us for.

 – Brian Tardiff, Chief Digital Officer and Chief Information Officer, State of Rhode Island